Q & A Library

 The remedy you ask about is made from an extract of avocado and soybean oils and is often recommended to reduce arthritis pain and slow the progress of the disease.
-I discussed your question with Tieraona Low Dog, M.D., director of The Fellowship at the Arizona Center for Integrative Medicine, who has recently written about this subject in a chapter in Integrative Rheumatology, a book to be published in 2010 by Oxford University Press, and a new volume in the Weil Integrative Medicine Library of which I am the general editor (go to www.oup.com and search using the term "Weil Integrative Medicine").
+I discussed your question with Tieraona Low Dog, M.D., an internationally recognized expert in the fields of integrative medicine, dietary supplements and women's health, who has recently written about this subject in a chapter in Integrative Rheumatology, a book to be published in 2010 by Oxford University Press, and a new volume in the Weil Integrative Medicine Library of which I am the general editor (go to www.oup.com and search using the term "Weil Integrative Medicine").

 Dr. Low Dog says that avocado/soybean unsaponifiables or ASUs, for short, are derived from the oily fractions of avocado (100 mg) and soybean (200 mg) and have an excellent safety profile and good evidence of benefit.
 She reports that four high-quality clinical trials have demonstrated that ASUs eased the pain and stiffness of knee and hip osteoarthritis and reduced the need for the non-steroidal anti-inflammatory drugs (NSAIDs) commonly used to treat arthritis.
 NSAIDs pose a risk of ulcers and gastrointestinal bleeding when taken long-term.